stash/dotfiles/README.md

 Howto

-1. Clone the repo, run `git submodule update`
+1. Clone the repo with `--recursive` (or run `git submodule update --init --recursive` after cloning)

 2. copy `gitconfig` to `~/.gitconfig`, add your github key